|

 Clearwater and the Doors, the crowd loved the new sound

+and direction even though we put our slant to it.
 Eric had expressed to me in Qld that he was not

 happy and was thinking of a career change, it was shock when he